jaredhoberock/cuda_graphs_executor_prototypes/README.md

 # `graph_executor`

-'graph_executor` constructs a graph of dependent kernels, which may be launched lazily:
+`graph_executor` constructs a graph of dependent kernels, which may be launched lazily:

 ```c++
 #include <iostream>